feelfreelinux/octo4a/README.md

 - Quick and easy octoprint installation.
 - Printer connection via USB OTG.
 Thanks to our custom USB driver you can use octoprint even on phones without root access.
 - Built-in camera support.
-You can use the built-in camera in your phone to see the progress of your 3D prints, instead of buing a separate module.
+You can use the built-in camera in your phone to see the progress of your 3D prints, instead of buying a separate module.
 The app also supports  octolapse.
 - SSH support.
 You can easily log-in via ssh and customize your octoprint installation.

 ## Wiki